An 'anti-passport' for a world without borders.

-Passaport Project collaborates with local grassroots associations and collectives that provide assistance to refugees and asylum seekers, through the organisation of readings and debates, and donations from the sale of the Passport booklet.
+Passaport collaborates with local grassroots associations and collectives that provide assistance to refugees in the community, through the organisation of readings and debates, and donations from the sale of the booklet.

 Donations have so far been received by the following associations: